Caesar-github/mpv/DOCS/man/options.rst

     will be slower (especially when playing over http), or that behavior with broken files is much worse.
 So don't use this option.

+``--demuxer-mkv-fix-timestamps=<yes|no>``
+    Fix rounded Matroska timestamps (enabled by default).
+Matroska usually stores timestamps rounded to milliseconds.
+This means timestamps jitter by some amount around the intended timestamp. mpv can correct the timestamps based on the framerate value stored in the file: the timestamp is rounded to the next frame (according to the framerate), unless the new timestamp would deviate more than 1ms from the old one.
+This should undo the rounding done by the muxer.

+    (The allowed deviation can be less than 1ms if the file uses a non-standard timecode scale.)

 ``--demuxer-rawaudio-channels=<value>``
     Number of channels (or channel layout) if ``--demuxer=rawaudio`` is used (default: stereo).